blbadger/blbadger.github.io/3-body-problem-3.md

       cudaFree(d_p1_x[i])
 ```

-with this approach, memory is correctly de-allocated
+with this approach, memory is correctly de-allocated!

 For the multithreaded kernel, we don't have to re-iterate over GPUs as we can instead have each CPU thread free its allocated GPU arrays.
 As long as the memory of any arrays of interest is copied back to the host before freeing, we will get the result we want. `cudaFree()` is a synchronous operation such that we don't really need to add `cudaDeviceSynchronize()` here, but it is added for clarity.